Consultants in School Improvement

 In 2003, Mark Francis was honored for his career work in the field of Special Education by the Michigan Association of Administrators of Special Education (MAASE).
 As the state of Michigan closed their state institutions, Mark worked with his team to develop new programs that would meet the extreme needs of Michigan's and Oakland County's most challenging students.
 He was the Principal of Oakland County's largest center program for 9 years.
 He was the first Native American to receive this award in the State of Michigan.
-Many of his team also was recognized for their work by the ARC of Oakland County.

 In 2009 Mark incorporated FYI-CSI, llc to begin the second phase of his career to the support of student's with disabilities.
 Over the years FYI-CSI has grown from a one person operation to a company with many employees and consultant with the single belief that all students can and have the right to learn.

 Mark has worked with the Bureau of Indian Education; the governments of Tobago and Jamaica; agencies in Kuwait and universities in South Africa, the United States and Ireland.
 He has been a Key Note or Featured Speaker in countries such as Poland, Jamaica and South Africa.
 Plus he has presented in Portugal, Bulgaria and across the United States.
 Mark developed the first English speaking conference for Children with Disabilities in Havana Cuba in 2016.

 Besides his work with FYI-CSI, Mark served as the Executive Director of the Midwest Region for Futures Education of Springfield and Senior Consultant for Winsor Learning.
 Winsor Learning works with districts in a systematic approach to adding Para-professionals and than a step down plan when a student has achieved their goals.